Can you speak some simple English, but need to work on your fluency? Improve your English with the Certificate II in EAL (Access).

 Consolidate your English

-Note: Units of Study listed below are indicative only and may vary from those displayed according to the requirements of the course and student.
+Note: Units of Study listed below are indicative only.
+The units you study may vary from those displayed according to your personal requirements.

 CampusesCOLLINGWOOD, EPPING, GREENSBOROUGH, PRESTON, BROADMEADOWS, PRAHRAN

 Depending on the level students come into the course with, the Certificate II in EAL (Access) may take 6 – 12 months